Rosary-based prayers: Ecumenical Miracle Rosary

-Chotki
+Eastern Christian chotki

 While use of the Roman Catholic rosary has gradually been adopted by many Eastern Catholics, many Eastern Catholic churches have undertaken a campaign of liturgical de-Latinization, removing imported devotions and practices (such as the Rosary) that have obscured and replaced traditional and authentic devotions and practices of the Eastern Catholic Churches.
-Subsequently, the most common prayer used in the Eastern Christian Churches (Eastern Orthodox and Eastern Catholic) is the Jesus Prayer, which makes use of the more ancient prayer rope (chotki), a knotted rope (rather than beads) joined together with a knotted cross.
+Subsequently, the most common prayer used in the Eastern Christian Churches (Eastern Orthodox, Eastern Lutheran and Eastern Catholic) is the Jesus Prayer, which makes use of the more ancient prayer rope (chotki), a knotted rope (rather than beads) joined with a knotted cross.
 The prayer rope is not as fixed in form as the Western rosary (it may have 10, 33, 50, 100, or 500 knots on it), and it normally makes use of beads only as dividers between sections.
 The Eastern prayer rope is often divided into decades, but it may also be divided into sections of 25 or some other number, or not divided at all.

+Evangelical-Lutheran rosary

+A number of Lutherans pray the Rosary, with two common formats that Evangelical-Lutherans use to pray the rosary.
+The traditional method used by Evangelical-Lutherans is largely the same as the way that Roman Catholics pray the rosary, though the Pre-Trent version of the Hail Mary is prayed (which omits "Holy Mary, mother of God, pray for us sinners, now and at the hour of our death").
+Another version, envisaged in the 20th century, replaces the Hail Mary with the Jesus Prayer; the only time the "Hail Mary" is said is at the end of the Mysteries on the medal, where it is then replaced with the "Pre-Trent" version of the prayer (which omits "Holy Mary, mother of God, pray for us sinners, now and at the hour of our death").
+The final prayer in the Evangelical-Lutheran rosary is the Pre-Trent Hail Mary, or alternatively, the Magnificat or Martin Luther's "Evangelical Praise of the Mother of God" may be used.

+In addition to the rosary, the Wreath of Christ is a set of prayer beads used in Evangelical-Lutheranism; the Wreath of Christ contains 18 beads, which are known as "pearls", with many including a crucifix.